colibri-software/locomotive_plugins/README.md

       end
     end

-Note that this ID may be overridden when including the plugin in a Locomotive CMS app.
-See the configuration options for details.

-See the sections below for usage examples.
+See the sections below for usage examples of the various features.
 Also, see the [documentation](http://rubydoc.info/github/colibri-software/locomotive_plugins/).

 ### Initialization